dpgonzale/ML-Information/README.md

 * VMware: http://www.vmware.com/products/player/playerpro-evaluation.html
 * The username is ‘deeplearning’ and the password is ‘deeplearning’.

-### 2. Cloud hosted using AWS with an AMI (Amazon Machine Image): Link: https://aws.amazon.com/marketplace/pp/B01EYKBEQ0/ref=_ptnr_wp_blog_post.
+### 2. Cloud hosted using AWS with an AMI
+[Amazon Machine Image:](https://aws.amazon.com/marketplace/pp/B01EYKBEQ0/ref=_ptnr_wp_blog_post).
 Designed for developers as well as those eager to get started with the TensorFlow Deep Learning Framework.
 Develop with Python using Jupyter Notebook.
 Udacity assignments for Deep Learning with TensorFlow are pre-installed.
 Feature List:
   * Ubuntu 14 Linux